 - Step One: The titanium implants (that look similar to screws) are placed into the jawbone.
 A temporary covering is fabricated to ensure the aesthetics of your smile while the jawbone attaches itself to the implant.
 This process takes three to six months and is called osseointegration.

-- Step Two: Once the implants are fused to the bone, titanium abutments are fabricated and attached to the implants and project through the gums.
+- Step Two: Once the implants are fused to the bone, custom abutments are fabricated and attached to the implants and project through the gums.
 A temporary implant crown tooth is placed over the abutment to maintain your smile while the implant crown is fabricated in the lab.
 The gums will require several weeks to heal before your final implant crown can be placed.

 Patients who are missing the majority of their teeth may find that dentures don’t provide them with the comfort and functionality of their original teeth.
 The All-on-4 treatment is an effective solution for patients missing the majority of their teeth.
 All-on-4 treatments replace your missing teeth with a full dental bridge supported by only four dental implants.
 The unique All-on-4 treatments ensure bone stability while maintaining the functional ability of your teeth.

 Photo #1 Patient presented with 18 hopeless teeth that required attention.

 Photo #2 Patient suffered from poor spacing, tooth damage, as well as severe bone loss.

 Photo #3 18 teeth were extracted and 8 implants were placed the same day.

 Photo #4 Tooth restoration was achieved through a hybrid, All-on-4 implant prosthesis placed the same day as the extraction.